-Ran across an interesting tidbit while pursuing Facebook this morning.
+Ran across an interesting tidbit while perusing Facebook this morning.
 A little piece on the importance of water to your heart health seemed important enough to pass along, and we encourage you to share with friends and family.

 The Mayo Clinic says that water is a principal component in the human body, and is vitally necessary for normal bodily functions.
 We set out to help answer a basic question for you; How much water to drink daily?